melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 </details>

 Once the modem crashes after 6 hours, **there's no way to get it up and running again**.
-We even tried cutting off power to the modem using a kernel-level hack, but it didn’t fix the issue either.
+We even tried cutting off power to the modem and giving it back using a kernel-level hack, but it didn’t fix the issue either.

 The only solutions are restarting the phone or using "third-party" Magisk module to restart the `ril-daemon` before the modem crash occurs every 6 hours.